 Forensic psychodynamic psychotherapy (D59F)

-This course will allow you to practice as a forensic psychodynamic psychotherapist accredited by the British Psychoanalytic Council (BPC).
-Delivered within the internationally renowned NHS Portman Clinic, it will equip you to work as an independent practitioner with patients who present with difficulties relating to compulsive sexual behaviours and/or violence.
+Accredited by the British Psychoanalytic Council (BPC) and delivered within the internationally renowned NHS Portman Clinic this course will allow you to practice as a forensic psychodynamic psychotherapist and equip you to work as an independent practitioner with patients who present with difficulties relating to compulsive sexual behaviours and/or violence.

 Over the two years of this course you will learn through theoretical seminars, clinical seminars and supervision.
-You will also be required to undertake supervised psychotherapy treatment, including at the Portman Clinic.
+You will also be required to undertake supervised psychotherapy treatment at the Portman Clinic.